 DATA PROTECTION POLICY

-AdoptedCreated: 24 January 2020
+Created: 24 January 2020

 Revised: 02 October 2025

 Chroma Church is committed to protecting all information that we handle about people connected with the church or whom we support and work with, and to respecting people’s rights around how their information is handled.
 This policy explains our responsibilities and how we will meet them.